DevExpress-Examples/asp-net-web-forms-gridview-change-a-cell-value-based-on-another-cell-value-in-batch-edit-mode/Readme.md

 After a user edits the value, the [BatchEditEndEditing](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.BatchEditEndEditing) event is raised.
 In the event handler, you can get a cell value in the following ways:

 - The [batchEditApi.GetCellValue](https://docs.devexpress.com/AspNet/js-ASPxClientGridViewBatchEditApi.GetCellValue(visibleIndex-columnFieldNameOrId)) method returns the value of the specified cell that is not in **edit mode**.
-- [rowValues](https://docs.devexpress.com/AspNet/js-ASPxClientGridViewBatchEditEndEditingEventArgs.rowValues) property returns a new entered value of a cell that is in **editing mode**.
+- The [rowValues](https://docs.devexpress.com/AspNet/js-ASPxClientGridViewBatchEditEndEditingEventArgs.rowValues) property returns the new value of the specified cell that is in **edit mode**.

 The [batchEditApi.SetCellValue](https://docs.devexpress.com/AspNet/js-ASPxClientGridViewBatchEditApi.SetCellValue(visibleIndex-columnFieldNameOrId-value)) method allows you to specify a cell value.